Word@Work, Let God's Word energise your working day!

 Prayer

 Lord God, Giver of life.
 Thank You that everything I have comes from You, directly or indirectly.
 Please forgive me for the times when I have worshipped money instead of loving Jesus.
 Please help me to deal with those conflicting values so that I can grow in expressing my love for my Saviour.
-Help me to understand where You want me to make my gifts and to do so generously.
+Help me to understand where You want me to place my gifts, and to do so generously.
 In Jesus' Name.
 Amen.

 Bible Book: